ArdentHeavyIndustries/syzygryd/README-ON-THE-PLAYA.txt

 playa, but I worry that the windows boxes didn't get the attention they deserved.
 I know we didn't get cygwin on them, various networking stuff didn't get straightened out (although nicole has said it's easy to deal with on the playa).
 Did some non-GUI svn get installed?
-Someone should at least download an installer for this and put it somewhere.
+I copied local installers for TortoiseSVN (32b and 64b) to ~/windows

 -------------------------------------------------------------------------------
 In general I've been saving bookmarks in firefox, not safari.
 There's a lot